-We have applied our expertise in accounting and financial reporting to assist you in the preparation and presentation of these annual financial statements in accordance with the basis of accounting described in Note 1 to the annual financial statements.
+We have applied our expertise in accounting and financial reporting to assist you in the preparation and presentation of these annual financial statements on the basis of accounting described in Note 1 to the annual financial statements.
 We have complied with relevant ethical requirements, including principles of integrity, objectivity, professional competence and due care.